Assistant Professor (Non-clinical)

 - Computation psychiatry

 Postdoctoral Fellowship and PhD positions are available.
-Quantitative and experimental doctoral students and graduates with relevant experience in computational and/or systems neuroscience are encouraged to contact me regarding a postdoctoral fellowship at GCNI, CUHK.
+Quantitative and experimental doctoral students and graduates with relevant experience in computational and/or systems neuroscience are encouraged to contact me for relevant positions.

-Research assistant positions and internships are also available.
+Research assistant positions and internships opportunities are also available.

 For further enquiries, please email me: yaupoklau(at)cuhk.edu.hk